Modular multiscale approach to modelling high-harmonic generation in gases: Infrared Propagation

-where all fields involved, namely the electric field $\vec{E}$, the polarization vector $\vec{P}$, the magnetic field $\vec{H}$, the magnetic induction vector $\vec{B}$, the carrier density $\rho$ and the current density $\vec{J}$, are real valued.
+All fields involved—namely the electric field $\vec{E}$, the polarisation vector $\vec{P}$, the magnetic field $\vec{H}$, the magnetic induction vector $\vec{B}$, the macroscopic charge density $\varrho$ and the corresponding current density $\vec{J}_f$—are real-valued quantities.
+Each of these fields is physically associated with specific processes: The polarisation $\vec{P}$ represents the microscopic bound response of the medium, encompassing both bound–bound contributions related to nonlinear $\chi^{(n)}$ processes and bound–continuum interactions such as high-harmonic generation (HHG).
+The current density $\vec{J}_f$, on the other hand, accounts for the dynamics of free carriers, particularly those generated by ionisation.
+A more detailed description of these quantities is provided in Section~\ref{sec:High Harmonic Generation and Propagation:Microscopic Response in XUV regime}.

-Gases are isotropic, non-magnetizable media with a nonlinear polarization vector.
-Moreover, the spectral range of the laser field should be far from any material resonances.
-Thus we can use the conventional description of nonlinear optics, and express $\vec{P}$ as a power series in $\vec{E}$:
+Gases are optically isotropic and non-magnetisable media that exhibit a nonlinear polarisation vector.
+Provided that the spectral range of the laser field lies sufficiently far from any material resonances, the standard framework of nonlinear optics can be applied.
+In this regime, the polarisation vector $\vec{P}$ can be expressed as a power series in $\vec{E}$: